usman2ki/TensorFlow_NeuralNetwork/README.md

+🚀 DEEP LEARNING BENCHMARK: FNN Architecture Optimization

-TensorFlow Neural Network Benchmark: Architecture & Activation Analysis
+Project Title: TensorFlow Neural Network Benchmark: Architecture & Activation Analysis

-This repository contains the complete project for a deep learning benchmark study on house price regression, focusing on Feedforward Neural Network (FNN) architecture optimization using TensorFlow/Keras.

-🎯 Project Objective

-The goal of this study was to empirically determine the optimal configuration for a regression task by systematically testing the effect of three critical hyperparameters on model performance ($\text{R}^2$):
+This repository documents a comprehensive study designed to break the performance barrier of simple hand-coded models and determine the optimal architecture for accurate house price prediction using TensorFlow/Keras.

+🎯 THE CHALLENGE: Performance vs. Simplicity

+The central goal was to escape the failure mode of basic Gradient Descent (as seen in prior assignments, resulting in negative $\text{R}^2$) and achieve industry-standard predictive accuracy ($\text{R}^2 > 0.8$).

+The Benchmark Grid

+We trained 54 unique Feedforward Neural Networks (FNNs) across a $6 \times 3 \times 3$ grid, holding the Adam optimizer fixed to isolate the impact of structure.

+Factor

+Test Cases

+Optimal Configuration

+Activation

-Activation Function (e.g., LeakyReLU, ReLU, GELU)
+LeakyReLU, ReLU, GELU, Swish, ELU, SELU

-Network Depth (Number of hidden layers)
+LeakyReLU

+Depth

+1, 2, 3 hidden layers

+Depth 3

-Network Width (Neurons per layer)
+Width

-📈 Key Findings & Optimal Configuration

-The benchmark involved training 54 unique models ($6 \text{ Activations} \times 3 \text{ Depths} \times 3 \text{ Widths}$) under fixed optimization (Adam optimizer).
+8, 16, 32 neurons per layer

+Width 32

+🥇 KEY FINDINGS: Convergence Achieved

+The benchmark successfully identified the high-complexity, optimized model required for convergence.

 Metric